Love-Becca/My-portfolio/README.md

     <p>🌱 A Front-end Developer <br>
     🌱 Currently Working on some React Project<br>
     🔭 I am about to end my internship in an organization<br>
-    👯 Looking forward to contribution and collaborting to projects<br>
+    👯 Looking forward to contributing and collaborting to projects<br>
     🤔 I’m in search of opportunities for remote and onsite Jobs as a Junior Developer <br>
     📫 Contact me via @: follycube2020@gmail.com </p>
   </div>